nathanml/SquirliWhirli/README.md

 # SquirliWhirli
-Video chat for elder patients and doctors (created at BostonHacks 2019)
+A telehealth platform for seniors built using Node, React, and MySQL for scheduling appointments and consulting with doctors and care providers over video chat.

 ## Things I learned
 1. NodeJS